 While there is probably no such thing as a perfect relationship, there are many healthy relationships out there.
-We’re taking a look below at what makes a health relationship.

 You have mutual respect for one another, even if you don’t agree on everything.
 You respect the person’s values and opinions, consider them when making decisions, and treat them with kindness.